clouderasecurity/ansible/README.md

 Once Ansible is installed, you will need to create an inventory (a list of servers you would like to bootstrap/convert).
 An example inventory file will look like:

 ```
+# server to install key server on
+[ztrustee_server]

-# servers to install zncrypt on
+# servers to install encrypt client
 [zncrypt]
 root@machine1.example.com
 root@machine2.example.com
 root@machine3.example.com
 ```

 And is expected (unless running custom commands) to be in the `hosts` file.
-This is optional though.
+This is optional though, and can be set to whatever is convenient for your environment.

-Once Ansible and your inventory are installed, you will need to set the necessary group variables depending on what you are going to install/configure.
-To configure zNcrypt, for example, take a look at the `group_vars/zncrypt` file.
+Once Ansible is installed and your inventory is configured, you will need to set the necessary group variables depending on what you are going to install/configure.
+To configure zNcrypt, take a look at the `group_vars/zncrypt` file.

 Once the variables are set, simply run the included `run-playbook.sh` script to get started.
 This will take all commands from the CLI and pass them to the `ansible-playbook` command, so pass any extra configuration options as necessary.